-Staff responsibility on campus broadcast facilities WMUL-FM or WPBY-TV.
-Capstone experience (PR: Written permission before registration)
+Staff responsibility on campus broadcast facilities.
+Capstone experience.
+(PR: Written permission before registration)

 383 Advertising Layout and Design.
 3 hrs.
 II.

 Principles and practices in layout and design of advertising for all media.
 (PR: JMC 241; JMC 245 or MKT 341)